Tanin-Tafader/E-COMMERECE-DBMS/README.md

 # E - COMMERECE RDBMS

-A RDBMS application which replicates an E-Commerce shop which was implemented in UNIX.
+A RDBMS application which replicates an E-Commerce system that provides goods and services for various transactions on an online platform.
+This system will have different functionalites; which are designed and implemented using ER diagrams, schema design and advanced queries and views.
+This application was also implemented in a UNIX shell.

 #UNIX Implementation